 Saturated in Cuban Culture, I can still hear the salsa music and the soft beat of conga drums from Little Havana as I depart for the next stop.

 For whimsy and more to satisfy our “art fix”, we visited the contemporary Wynwood Arts District, just north of downtown.
-Once a warehouse district, the area has been revitalized by artists and visionaries who have converted warehouses into studios and galleries, and have turned the landscape into works of art.
-Colorful murals and dynamic street art covers buildings, warehouses, restaurants, auto body shops and anything else that can be painted.
-The area is burgeoning with life, color and a vibrant beat.
+Once a warehouse district, the area is revitalized by artists and visionaries.
+They have converted warehouses into studios and galleries, and have turned the landscape into works of art.
+Colorful murals and dynamic street art covers buildings, warehouses, restaurants, auto body shops, and also anything else that can be painted.
+The area is burgeoning with life, color, and a vibrant beat.

 Mural Art, Wynwood District